knowthelist/fhem-tablet-ui/README.md

 Donation
 --------
-You can support the creator of this beautiful UI so the he can buy a new laptop
+You can support the creator of this beautiful UI so that he can buy a new laptop

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PD4C2XM2VTD9A"><img src="https://www.paypalobjects.com/de_DE/DE/i/btn/btn_donateCC_LG.gif" alt="[paypal]" /></a>